Tainted\\Coders

 The Asset<T> and AssetServer resources both give us back a Handle<T> when we ask them to load something.

-These handles are like pointers that let use fetch the actual asset when we need it, instead of passing it around directly.
-Handles can be cloned as strong or weak and will be counted by the Asset<T> resource.
+Handles can be cloned as strong or weak and will be reference counted by the Asset<T> resource.

-Each asset loaded by the AssetServer is mapped to a Handle<T> depending on the files extension:
+Each asset loaded by the AssetServer is mapped to a Handle<T> where T depends on the file's extension:

 Extension(s)Handle typeLoader